Authenticity is being true to ourselves and living according to our beliefs and values; it is vital to our mental wellbeing.

 PositivePsychology.com’s Useful Resources

-As part of our Toolkit, which is the largest repository of online positive psychology resources, we have plenty of tools and worksheets that will help your client recognize their true sense of self and identify values and goals they would like to work toward.
+We have plenty of tools and worksheets throughout our blog that will help your client recognize their true sense of self and identify values and goals they would like to work toward.

 Try out some of the following: